immichu/marketo-lp-aws/readme.md

 	---
 	```
 - **./src/layouts**
   - Here is where you will create a boiler plate that contains `{{> body}}` and any other variables or partials you create to act as a template for your pages.
-All pages you make will use the 'default' template by... default lol, but if you wish to use an alternate template then in your pages, use frontmatter at the very top of yout page to declare a layout variable with the value equal to the file name of the html layout (minus the .ext).
+All pages you make will use the 'default' template by... default lol, but if you wish to use an alternate template then in your pages, use front matter at the very top of yout page to declare a layout variable with the value equal to the file name of the html layout (minus the .ext).
 Below is an example of front matter in a 'page' file declaring the layout template to use:
   -
 	```
 	---